 Complete applications shall be submitted in accordance with the City's filing calendar.
-A calendar indicating submittal dates shall be developed by the Planning and Development Officer each year and shall be maintained and updated by Planning and Development.
+A calendar indicating submittal dates shall be developed by the City each year and shall be maintained and updated by the City.

 C. Public Notice Requirements

 For public notice, meeting and hearing requirements applicable to each procedure, see Sec.
 10.1.8.
 Any defective notification of a required City procedure, not otherwise required by State or Federal law, does not invalidate the proceedings if the defect is determined to be harmless error by the City.